enovin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c: Print the alphabet in lowercase, except 'q' and 'e', followed by a new line

+5-print_numbers.c: Print all the single digit numbers of base 10, followed by a new line

-5-print_numbers: Print all the single digit numbers of base 10, followed by a new line
+6-print_numberz.c: Print all the single digit numbers of base 10, followed by a new line